deppfellow/article-notes/javascript-hard-parts-oop/2_prototype-and-new.md

 Now remember that when we create a function (e.g. UserCreation function), JavaScript also creates for us the object of those function.
 So when we creating our new object `user_1`, under the hood, here's what happen:

 1. JavaScript create a local execution context from calling `UserCreation` function.
-Its store its argument to its parameters, at the same time, its also create a new object called `this` inside those execution context.
+Its store its argument to its parameters, at the same time, its also create a new *implicit* object called `this` inside those execution context.

     ```javascript
     this = {